The beginning of the school year means it’s s.m.a.r.t goal-writing time for elementary teachers.

 - Travel Professional Development

-Though some of the topics offered are not as relevant to elementary teachers, if you’re a person with wide interests, you should find something of interest.
+Though some of the topics offered are not as relevant to elementary teachers, if you’re a person with wide interests, you’ll find something that you’d like to explore.

 S.M.A.R.T Goal Example: For the summer of 2020, I will participate in a summer workshop at the National Endowment for the Humanities focusing on a topic that relates to material from one of the 4th grade social studies units.